FlavioAro/android-kotlin-flutter-module/README.md

 to start the project access the kotlin_app project in Android Studio and do a 'sync'

 #### Documentation
-https://docs.flutter.dev/development/add-to-app/android/project-setup#manual-integration
+Integrate a Flutter module into your Android project: https://docs.flutter.dev/development/add-to-app/android/project-setup#manual-integration

-https://docs.flutter.dev/development/add-to-app/android/add-flutter-screen?tab=default-activity-launch-kotlin-tab
+Adding a Flutter screen to an Android app: https://docs.flutter.dev/development/add-to-app/android/add-flutter-screen?tab=default-activity-launch-kotlin-tab

 In the kotlin_app project, below are the steps to implement the module